dnesting/ui-dissector/README.md

 # Ubiquiti Wireshark Dissectors

-These are a collection of Wireshark dissectors for:
+These are a collection of Wireshark dissectors, including decryption, for:

-1. Dissecting (including decryption) of the Syslog messages on UDP port 5514
+1. Syslog messages on UDP port 5514
-2. Dissection (including decryption) of the INFORM messages on HTTP port 8080
+2. INFORM messages on HTTP port 8080
-3. Dissection of the UI discovery messages on UDP port 10001
+3. Discovery messages on UDP port 10001

 # Decryption